oroinc/crm/README.md

 Entity design
 =============

-POC on entity design to illustrate attribute management.
+POC on entity design to illustrate attribute management and translation of values.

 Based on classic Doctrine 2 classes, entity, repository, entity manager